Federal Signal 3T22/2T22: History

 The Federal Signal 3T22 was originally designed as the 2T22 in 1952 or 1954.
-The 2T22 has the same number of ports and cones.
-It can produce two main signals (it can produce more but the other signals are rarely used), hence the name "2T22" (the 2 at front representing the 2 choppers, and the 22 representing the number of horns).
-The siren has no solenoids, so it cannot perform a "hi-lo" signal.
-In 1955, Federal designed the 3T22, which is similar, except for its name and that it has solenoids.
-The 3T22 is superior in design because it can perform the "hi-lo" signal, which is mainly used for fire calls.
-The 2T22 and 3T22 can produce 113db (measured 100 feet away from the siren).
-There are four models of this type of siren: the 2T22 A and B and the 3T22 A and B. In the name 3T22, the 3 stands for its three main signals: attack (wail), alert (steady), and hi-lo, and the 22 again stands for the twenty-two cones.
+The 2T22 has the same number of ports and cones as the 3T22.
+The 2T22 can produce two main signals (the other signals are rarely used), hence the name "2T22" (the 2 at front representing the 2 choppers, and the 22 representing the number of horns).
+The 2T22 has no solenoids, so it cannot perform a "hi-lo" signal.
+In 1955, Federal designed the 3T22, with its main differences from the 2T22 being its name and the addition of solenoids/dampers.
+The solenoids allow the 3T22 to perform the "hi-lo" signal, which is mainly used for fire calls.
+The 2T22 and 3T22 can both produce 113-116db (measured 100 feet away from the siren).
+There are four models of this type of siren: the 2T22 A and B and the 3T22 A and B. In the name 3T22, the 3 stands for its three main signals: attack (wail), alert (steady), and hi-lo, and the 22 again stands for the 22 cones/horns.
 The A or B determines whether the motor is three phase or single phase.
-A 3T22A is three phase, while a 3T22B is single phase.
-The siren was mainly used for air raid warnings during the Cold War era and weather warnings after the war.
-In the early 1990s, the siren's production was stopped when it was replaced with the newer 2001-SRN, which can reach 126db (also measured 100 feet away), hence the name.
-Like many other older siren models, these sirens are becoming more uncommon due to their age and because of newer technology.
+A 3/2T22A is three phase, while a 3/2T22B is single phase.
+The siren was mainly used for air raid warnings during the Cold War era and weather warnings such as Tornados after the war.
+In the early 1990s, the siren's production was halted when it was replaced with the newer 2001-SRN and later the Eclipse 8, of which the 2001 can reach 126db, hence the name.
+Like many other older siren models, these sirens are becoming less common due to towns upgrading to more powerful sirens.
+Many sirens are refurbished by enthusiasts or installed for lower-income towns that need sirens.

 Design

-The 3T22 came in only one port ratio: 10/12.
-It has ten ports and cones on the bottom and twelve ports and cones on the top.
+The 3T22 & 2T22 only came in one port ratio: 10/12.
+It has 10 ports and cones on the bottom and 12 ports and cones on the top.
 It also has a smaller cone on top to reduce rain and other water-related substances such as snow from getting inside.
-It has two solenoid boxes, one on top, and one on the bottom.
-There are also two air intake spots: also one on the top and bottom.
+The 3T22 has two solenoid boxes, one on top, and one on the bottom.
+The 2T22/3T22 are also two air intake spots: also one on the top and bottom.
 The siren has a small stand with three legs so it can be mounted on a pole or roof.
 The stand can be removed and the siren can be mounted differently.